richterich/ansi-c/README.md

 ###### Linux

-You should install the `TCC`.
+You should install `TCC`.
-For example, you will type a following command in a terminal if you use package manager `pacman`:
+For example, you will enter the following command in terminal if you use package manager `pacman`:
 ```bash
 $ sudo pacman -S tcc
 ```
-To check the `TCC` version type `$ tcc -vv` in a terminal.
+To check version of `TCC` enter `$ tcc -vv` in terminal.
 The output of the command would be something like this:
 ```bash
 tcc version 0.9.27 (x86_64 Linux)